 When it’s in use, it’s so amazingly quiet that sometimes you can’t even tell it’s on!
 For those who hate annoying noise, that’s a definite plus.

-The AC4825 on the other hand has two internal fan sections which can move more air much more rapidly (and hence are better for larger rooms) but produce a bit more noise.
+The AC4825, however, has two internal fan sections which can move more air much more rapidly (and hence are better for larger rooms) but produce a bit more noise.

-Additionally, due to its design, the AC4825’s electronics produce a tiny bit of “whirring” noise from how it drives the internal electric motor when in use.
+Additionally, due to its design, the AC4825’s electronics produce a small amount of “whirring” noise from how it drives the internal electric motor when in use.
 It’s a very minor detail, but I like people to be aware before buying.

 As I’m very picky and have good hearing I can hear the difference.
 However, I’m still very happy with my AC4825.
-It produces a nice, steady sound similar to white noise that’s hardly noticeable in practice.
+It produces a nice, steady sound like white noise that’s hardly noticeable in practice.

 I did notice that you need to give it some time in use before it breaks in and can actually become more pleasant-sounding.

 Here’s a pretty good summary of the fundamental pros and cons of both models.
 Take what you will from it – it’s not a perfect list, but I’ve tried hard to include everything you should know before making a buying decision.